OsmYlmztrk/UnityCompressionTool/README.md

 This tool is designed to compress and optimise texture files used in Unity projects.
 This compression process reduces project size and improves game performance while maintaining visual quality.

+Please contact us for feature requests.
+If you notice any problems, please get in contact and we will get back to you within 12 hours.

+1. Texture Compression:
+Max Texture Size\
+Resise Algorithm\
+Format\
+Compression\
+Use Crunch Compression

+2. Mesh Compression:
+Mesh Compression

+3. Audio Compression:
+Force To Mono\
+Normalised\
+Load Type\
+Preload Data\
+Compression Format\
+Quality\
+Sample Rate Setting\
+Sample Rate

+4. Animation Optimisation:
+Animation Compression

+5. Easy Operation:
+It has a simple and user-friendly interface.\
+It automates the process and saves developers time.\
+It can be easily integrated into Unity projects.

+(*Some settings may not always be selectable because they are active according to the chosen option.)
 ## Youtube Overiew
 [![Soda Gaming - Asset Compress Tool](https://img.youtube.com/vi/WcqipOI2PIw/0.jpg)](https://www.youtube.com/watch?v=WcqipOI2PIw)